-Dora the Explorer was a show that played over and over in our homes.
-Though many of our kids are now older, we still know all of the lyrics to "The Map Song" and who can forget Dora fending off Swiper every episode by saying “Swiper No Swiping” three times.
+Dora the Explorer was a show that played over and over in our home.
+Though many of our kids are now older, we still know all of the lyrics to “The Map Song” and who can forget Dora fending off Swiper every episode by saying “Swiper No Swiping” three times.
 If only it was that easy in real-life when protecting ourselves, and our information, from scammers.

 With the ever-growing digital technologies, we’re also seeing an increase in the number of scams out there.
 Malware, Trojans, phishing attacks and more – it seems to be each new day is another new scam.
 But how do we keep up with all that’s going on around us?
 How can we tell what’s a scam and what’s not?

-In honour of International Fraud Awareness Week, we’ve put together a few tips on how you can keep yourself and your personal information safe.
+Below are a few tips on how you can keep yourself and your personal information safe.
 Check them out below.

 Look for spelling and grammar mistakes.

 Most scam emails contain spelling mistakes, bad grammar or altered logos.
 A phishing email may look real at a quick glance, but there’s usually something wrong.